kovac031/DevQuestionsAndAnswers_CSharp/README.md

 Sources explain this as "hiding" code from the user, referring to only needing to instantiate the object and calling the relevant method and not needing to do anything with the underlying class that we instantiate into the object.

+iz nekog drugog odgovora:
+Abstraction: Interfaces are a way to achieve abstraction in your code, separating the definition of behavior from its implementation details.
+This promotes good coding practices and design principles like the Dependency Inversion Principle (DIP) and the Liskov Substitution Principle (LSP).

 ### Encapsulation
 Bundling attributes of an object with methods/functions that operate on those attributes into single units = classes